hotrodorm/hotrod/hotrod-project/docs/docs-4/README.md

 ## Modules

-HotRod functionality is divided into three modules serving different purposes.
-From simple out-of-the-box functionality available for CRUD and LiveSQL to advanced querying capabilities provided by Nitro.
+HotRod functionality is divided into four modules serving different purposes.
+From simple out-of-the-box functionality available for CRUD and LiveSQL to advanced querying capabilities provided by Nitro and query optimization with Torcs.

 These modules are:

 - [CRUD](crud/README.md) &mdash; Quick and simple persistence for rapid prototyping
 - [LiveSQL](livesql/README.md) &mdash; Flexible querying from Java
-- [Nitro](nitro/README.md) &mdash; All the power of [Dynamic SQL](nitro/nitro-dynamic-sql.md) combined with [Graph Queries](nitro/nitro-graph-selects.md) and native SQL
+- [Nitro](nitro/README.md) &mdash; All the power of [Dynamic SQL](nitro/nitro-dynamic-sql.md) combined with [Graph Queries](nitro/nitro-graph-selects.md) and Native SQL when you need it
-- [Torcs](torcs/README.md) &mdash; Detect slow queries and analyze them.
+- [Torcs](torcs/README.md) &mdash; Detect slow queries at runtime and analyze them

 ## Reference